-The Suffolk Pension Fund remains committed to transferring all of its investment assets into the ACCESS Pool over the long term.
-Excellent progress has been made with 70% pooled as at 31 March 2023 with further opportunities already identified for transferring into the Pool during the 2023-24 financial year.
+The Suffolk Pension Fund remains committed to transferring all its investment assets into the ACCESS Pool over the long term.
+Excellent progress has been made with 79% pooled as at 31 March 2024 with a further commitment of 12% to the Real Estate offering by the Pool for 2024-25.